 If you’re looking for a step-by-step blueprint to get your first 10K visits from natural, organic search then you’re in the right place.

-By the end, you’ll learn how to SEO optimise a blog you love and consistently attract natural organic traffic month after month.
+By the end, you’ll learn how to SEO optimize a blog you love and consistently attract organic search traffic month after month.

-That said, as every niche is different and how long it takes to see the results of your efforts depends on how dedicated you are to trying out a new approach.
+That said, as every niche is different and how long it takes to see the results of your efforts depends on how dedicated you are to try out a new approach.

 - Choose niche topic that has search potential

 - Discover the search demand of your topic and keywords